sky-ring/rift/README.md

 - [ ] Testing framework for the contracts developed with dBuilder

 ## Contributing

-Please read the specifications and procedure at [CONTRIBUTING.md](https://github.com/decentralized-builder/dBuilder.py/blob/main/CONTRIBUTING.md) If you're interested in contributing to dBuilder.
+If you're interested in contributing to dBuilder, please see [CONTRIBUTING.md](https://github.com/decentralized-builder/dBuilder.py/blob/main/CONTRIBUTING.md) for the necessary specifications and procedure.

 ## Supporters

-Special Thanks to [TON Society](https://society.ton.org/) for supporting the project and providing the grant, which without it the project wouldn't be possible.
+Special thanks to the [TON Society](https://society.ton.org/) for their support and grant, without which the project would not be feasible.